Ebunski/Redux-store/README.md

   using useSelector, useDispatch and the connect functions setting up store and using the reducers, action creators, constants and thunk middleware
 - Reusing components with the composition method (children)
+- Light and dark theme:
+  checking for preferred color theme and storing in local storage and also allowing toggle.

 2. Css

 - The sass workflow: